olavloite/spanner-jdbc/README.md

 WHERE COL5<1000
 ```

+Have a look at this article for more DML examples: http://www.googlecloudspanner.com/2018/02/data-manipulation-language-with-google.html

 ## JPA and Hibernate
 The driver is designed to work with applications using JPA/Hibernate.
 See https://github.com/olavloite/spanner-hibernate for a Hibernate Dialect implementation for Google Cloud Spanner that works together with this JDBC Driver.